(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 While initially believed to be something only professional women suffered from, further research shows gender, occupation, and culture don't impact who feels like a fraud.

 The thought that someone may out you as an impostor doesn't discriminate.

-Those suffering from impostorism don’t believe they deserve what they’ve earned.
-Worse yet, they often live in fear of someone exposing them as a fraud.
+Those suffering from impostorism don't believe they deserve what they've earned.
+Worse yet, they often fear someone exposing them as a fraud.